Applications of Grassmannian flows to coagulation systems: General Smoluchowski-type equation

+Since $\gf(s;t)=\pf(s;t)/\bigl(1+\qf(s;t)\bigr)$, we observe that in fact, $\gf(s;t)=4\gf_0(s)/(2+tM_0)(2+tM_0-t\gf_0(s))$.
 The solution $g=g(x;t)$ to the Smoluchowski equation in the constant kernel $K=1$ case, is thus given by inverse Laplace transform integral of this expression for $\gf=\gf(s;t)$.
 Once we have accounted for the normalization of $g=g(x;t)$ by $M_0$, this exactly matches the solution to the Smoluchowski equation in the constant kernel $K=1$ case in Scott~\cite[eq.~(4.3)]{Scott}.
-Further note that $1+\qf(s;t)=0$ if and only if $t=2/\bigl(\gf_0(s)-M_0\bigr)$.
-From the definition of $\gf_0=\gf_0(s)$ as the Laplace transform of the initial data $g_0=g_0(x)$, we observe that for all $s$ with $\mathrm{Re}(s)\geqslant0$, $|\gf_0(s)|\leqslant\gf_0(0)\equiv M_0$.
-In particular, as expected, by taking the large $s$ limit we observe that $1+\qf(s;t)$ is non-zero and there is no blow-up in the solution $g=g(x;t)$ for $t\in(-2/M_0,\infty)$. \end{example} \begin{remark}[Measure-valued solutions] Menon and Pego~\cite{MP} establish the existence and uniqueness of weak solutions to Smoluchowski's equation in the constant kernel $K=1$ case, in the sense of positive Radon measures on $(0,\infty)$.
-We can invoke the theory and results they establish here to affirm that$^\ddag$, as a simple addendum, the Prescription of linear equations given in Definition~\ref{prescription:constantkernel} determine such solutions.
-Briefly, the desingularised Laplace transform,
+Further note that $1+\qf(s;t)=0$ if and only if $t=2/(\gf_0(s)-M_0)$.
+From the definition of $\gf_0=\gf_0(s)$ as the Laplace transform of the initial data $g_0=g_0(x)$, we observe that for all $s\in\CC_+$, $|\gf_0(s)|\leqslant\gf_0(0)\equiv M_0$.
+In particular, as expected, by taking the large $s$ limit we observe that $1+\qf(s;t)$ is non-zero and there is no blow-up in the solution $g=g(x;t)$ for $t\in(-2/M_0,\infty)$. \end{example} \begin{remark}[Measure-valued solutions] Menon and Pego~\cite{MP} establish the existence and uniqueness of weak solutions to Smoluchowski's equation in the $K=1$ case, in the sense of positive Radon measures on $(0,\infty)$.
+We can invoke the results they establish here to affirm that$^\ddag$, as a simple addendum, the linear equations given in Prescription~\ref{prescription:constantkernel} determine such solutions.
+Briefly, the \emph{desingularised} Laplace transform,